 A \$150 deposit is required for Event/Party reservations, returnable after rented space is inspected by staff and deemed reasonably clean and damage free.

-Rental checks are to be received one week prior to venue, checks/money orders are to be made out to Town of New Paltz.
+Rental checks are to be received one week prior to venue, checks/money orders

 All programs 10% discount to New Paltz Village/Town Residents.